 The Rape Prevention Defense program is composed of realistic self-defense tactics and techniques for women.
 The RAD program is a comprehensive, women-only course that begins with awareness, prevention, risk reduction, and risk avoidance, and progresses to the basics of hands-on defense training.

 Public Safety and Police Services will soon be offering this program as part of its crime prevention strategy.
-Please contact Sergeant Donna Beels (906-487-2216) for more information.
+Please contact Lieutenant Donna Beels (906-487-2216) for more information.

 One of the primary tasks of the Department of Public Safety and Police Services is patrolling campus.
 Police officers patrol the residential, academic, athletic, and parking facilities as well as campus and surrounding streets twenty-four hours per day and seven days per week.
 Officers also perform foot patrol through the buildings and sidewalks on the main campus.
 This activity is vital to identifying and deterring potential criminal activity and to maintaining a safe and secure campus.